--General Requirements
+General Requirements

-1. Provide athe following:
+Provide the following:

-- 1. A complete description of the facilities pipelines and facility(ies) being decommissioned.

-This should include For pipelines, this must include, but not be limited to, the history of products carried, length, diameter, wall thickness and coating type.
+- 1. A complete description of the pipelines and facility(ies) being decommissioned.
+For pipelines, this must include, but not be limited to, the history of products carried, length, diameter, wall thickness and coating type.
 Companies should consider any other information that is relevant to the pipeline and its operation that would assist the Commission in assessing the decommissioning application. - 2.
 Appropriately scaled map(s) or site plan(s) which show the locations and dimensions of the pipeline right of way and the facility(ies) to be decommissioned. - 3.
 The GPS data coordinates of the locations of pipeline right of way and facility(ies) to be decommissioned. - 4.
 A description of known temporary workspace required for decommissioning activities, including location and dimensions. - 5.
 Photomosaic maps or alignment sheet(s) which show the pipeline right of way and facility(ies) overlain on satellite or aerial imagery and any areas of temporary workspace.
-If not available, provide photographs showing facilities and at sufficient intervals to show the full length of the right of way. - 1.6.Reasons for decommissioning of the pipeline and facility(ies), including a description of any adjacent facilities that are impediments to allowing the facility to be abandoned physical abandonment.
+If not available, provide photographs showing facilities and at sufficient intervals to show the full length of the right of way. - 6.
+Reasons for decommissioning of the pipeline and facility(ies), including a description of any adjacent facilities that are impediments to physical abandonment.

-- 7. 2.
-An application for abandonment must be filed for all CER-regulated Indicate whether any service would be terminated as a result of the proposed decommissioning.
-If a commercial party or other user could be negatively impacted by the termination of service, provide evidence that: - a) the Company has been responsive to the needs, inputs, and concerns of commercial parties or other users; - b) the relative impacts to all parties from the decommissioning of the facilities when they versus discontinuation of service have reached their end of life, including associated decommissioned been considered; - c) alternatives to the decommissioning of the facilities.
-Therefore companies should demonstrate that they are planning for eventual abandonment of decommissioned were considered (including physical and tolling alternatives) and that decommissioning is the optimal outcome; and - d) impacted parties will be able to wait until after the Commission issues its decision on the application to make any potentially costly, irreversible choices to continue their business operations after decommissioning activities have been completed.
+- 7. Indicate whether any service would be terminated as a result of the proposed decommissioning.
+If a commercial party or other user could be negatively impacted by the termination of service, provide evidence that: - a) the Company has been responsive to the needs, inputs, and concerns of commercial parties or other users; - b) the relative impacts to all parties from the decommissioning of the facilities versus discontinuation of service have been considered; - alternatives to the decommissioning of the facilities were considered (including physical and tolling alternatives) and that decommissioning is the optimal outcome; and - d) impacted parties will be able to wait until after the Commission issues its decision on the application to make any potentially costly, irreversible choices to continue their business operations after decommissioning activities have been completed.
 If this is not the case, provide evidence justifying why not. - 8.
 An explanation of the decommissioning method options (decommissioning in-place, removal, segmentation, fill) considered, and rationale for the chosen option(s), including how such factors as land use, safety, potentially affected peoples and communities, property, impacted and potentially impacted engineered structures1, environment and economics were identified, considered and managed. - 9.
 A description of the proposed physical activities to be carried out to decommission the pipeline and facility(ies). - 10.
 Proposed schedule for the various decommissioning activities, including any reclamation, to be conducted. - 11.
-A description of the type, frequency and duration of monitoring to be conducted of the facilities by providing that will remain in-place. - 2.12.
-Provide the anticipated timing of future abandonment activities (as best known at this time) for each pipeline and facility being decommissioned as well as any measures taken to prepare for this eventual abandonment. - K.2 Filing Requirements -
+A description of the type, frequency and duration of monitoring to be conducted of the facilities that will remain in-place. - 12.
+Provide the anticipated timing of future abandonment activities for each pipeline and facility being decommissioned.